Bruce Millsap

-Bruce Millsap is an American serial killer who was convicted of eight murders during robberies across California.
-His case received attention when in 2016, Teri Nichols, an assistant teacher for the Los Angeles Unified School District, was caught attempting to smuggle in heroin and cellphones to him while he was in prison.
+Bruce Millsap (born 1966 or 1967) is an American serial killer, robber, and Crips gang leader who was convicted of eight murders during robberies across Southern California.
+His case received attention when, in 2016, Teri Nichols, an assistant teacher for the Los Angeles Unified School District, was caught attempting to smuggle in heroin and cellphones to him while he was in prison.